 Possible precision financing solution(s)

 Insights from the Therapy Impact Modeling Tool and your organization’s preferences are used to help you assess precision financing needs for your organization.
-Based on the plan’s assessment, the Solution Prioritization Tool suggests possible financing solutions.
+Based on the plan’s assessment, the Solution Prioritization Tool within the individual indication worksheet suggests possible financing solutions.

 Following an assessment of payer’s tolerance for the estimated actuarial, payment timing and performance risk, the there are three key issues to consider: